-Medicare True Out-of-Pocket (TrOOP) - The expenses that count toward a person's Medicare prescription drug plan out-of-pocket threshold (for example, \$8,000 in 2024).
+Medicare True Out-of-Pocket (TrOOP) - The expenses that count toward a person's Medicare prescription drug plan out-of-pocket threshold (for example, \$2,000 in 2025).
 This includes amounts paid by you or qualified payers on your behalf toward the cost of your covered Medicare Part D prescription drugs.
 Generally, payments by family and friends and charities count toward TrOOP but not payments by other health plans.
 TrOOP costs determine when a person's catastrophic coverage portion of their Medicare Part D prescription drug plan will begin.
-In other words, TrOOP defines when you exit the coverage gap (sometimes referred to as the "donut hole") and enter the Catastrophic Coverage Stage of your Medicare Part D prescription drug plan.
+In other words, TrOOP defines when you enter the Catastrophic Coverage Stage of your Medicare Part D prescription drug plan.